Brainard Lake Cirque - Ice Climbing

 The east ridge of Mount Audubon and the south face of Mount Toll are two of the more popular mountaineering routes, but there is plenty of more interesting terrain to be explored.

-Classic Climbing Routes in Brainard Lake Cirque - Ice
+Classic Climbing Routes at Brainard Lake Cirque - Ice